 Mining rights are stated at cost less accumulated amortization and any impairment losses.
 The costs of mining rights are initially capitalized when purchased.
 If proved and probable reserves are established for a property and it has been determined that a mineral property can be economically developed, costs are capitalized and are amortized upon production based on actual units of production over the estimated proved and probable reserves of the mines.
-For mining rights in which proved and probable reserves have not yet been established, the Group assesses the carrying value for impairment at the end of each reporting period.
-The Group's rights to extract minerals are contractually limited by time.
-However, the Group believes that it will be able to extend its licenses.
+For mining rights in which proved and probable reserves have not yet been established, we assess the carrying value for impairment at the end of each reporting period.
+Our rights to extract minerals are contractually limited by time.
+However, we believe that we will be able to extend our licenses.